Natural Hair Care

 5. Rosemary Essential Oil

-It is the best oil for hair growth and hair thinning problem.
+It is the best oil for hair growth and hair thinning problems.
 It is known to increase the growth of new hair by 20%.

-It is packed with antioxidants which help scavenge free radicals – that are responsible for graying as well as hair thinning.
+It is packed with antioxidants that help scavenge free radicals – that are responsible for graying as well as hair thinning.

-Horsetail extract oil contains the mineral silica which works to make your hair strong and improves the sheen and texture of it as well.
+Castor oil makes your hair strong and improves the sheen and texture of it as well.

-Horsetail also contains selenium, a mineral that is essential for the proper growth of your hair, as it helps your body process iodine, which regulates hair growth and this active agent contributes to healthy hair follicle cells and prevent free radicals from damaging these cells.
+Castor oil has properties that are essential for the proper growth of your hair, as it helps to regulate hair growth, contributes to healthy hair follicle cells, and prevents free radicals from damaging these cells.

 It is astringent, therefore, it shrinks tissues and in this way reduces inflammation of any scalp hair follicles leading to hair loss.
 It rejuvenates the hair, adding sheen to the appearance and strength to the hair shafts.